getantibody/antibody/README.md

-# DEPRECATED
+# Maintenance Mode

+Antibody is now in maintenance mode.
+This means we won't add any new features, and only fix bugs should any be found.

+If you need more features that currently provided, check other plugin managers available.
-Antibody is now deprecated.
-Most of the other plugin managers catch up on performance, thus keeping this does not make sense anymore.
+Most of them have catch up on performance, so Antibody is not that different in that sense anymore.

-If you static load your plugins (like Antibody suggest you too), the plugin manager is pretty much irrelevant performance-wise.
+Also, if you static load your plugins (like Antibody suggest you too), the plugin manager is pretty much irrelevant performance-wise.

 I also want to thank everyone who contributed, used and recommended Antibody over the years.
 You're all awesome!

 Cheers,
 Carlos aka caarlos0.